joshbegley/nyt-latest/README.md

 `A lower court last month found that the ads from the charity, known for its ear-worm jingle, had violated false-advertising laws.`\
 https://www.nytimes.com/2026/06/07/us/kars4kids-california-appeals-court.html

-**Tony Awards 2026 Live Updates: ‘Ragtime’ Wins Best Musical Revival, While ‘Liberation’ Is Best Play**\
+**Tony Awards 2026 Live Updates: ‘Death of a Salesman’ Wins Best Play Revival, Extending Big Night**\
-`“Death of a Salesman” is leading with five prizes.
-John Lithgow, Laurie Metcalf and Lesley Manville are among the winners so far.`\
+`“Death of a Salesman” is leading with six prizes.
+“Ragtime” won best musical revival, while John Lithgow, Laurie Metcalf and Lesley Manville are among the winners.`\
 https://www.nytimes.com/live/2026/06/07/theater/tony-awards-2026

 **A Voice for Ukraine’s Soldiers**\